shdlabs/SSTorytime/docs/text2N4L.md

 language (a Tiny Language Model).
 Nothing is uploaded into the database.
 You can use `N4L-db` to do that later.
 This give you the opportunity to edit and rework, add to and delete from the proposal.

+**Note**: while this sounds like a nice idea, it can be quite expensive in terms of memory.
+Scanning even a fraction of a book can produce a lot of text and cross referencing, so unicode encoding time combined with the the upload time to the database diverges quite quickly.
+A book, like *Moby Dick* or Darwin's *Origin of Species* will likely take several hours to upload.

 By default, the tool selects only a 50% fraction of the sentences that have been measired for their significance or their level of `intent'.
 <pre>